microsoft/vscode-wiki/How-to-Contribute.md

 ### Getting the sources

 First, fork the VS Code repository so that you can make a pull request.
-Then, clone your fork locally by running the following command in your terminal:
+Then, clone your fork locally:

 ```
 git clone https://github.com/<<<your-github-account>>>/vscode.git